#33 How to Overcome Anxiety: A Biblical Perspective

 Prayer becomes harder.
 Reading the Bible feels like a chore.
 You start questioning everything and even doubting if God has any control over this or if He can resolve some of your issues.
 Instead of putting your trust in Him, you become distant and start believing that no one is going to listen.

-This is the first and most overwhelming effect anxiety has on us—it creates distance between us, God, and even our loved ones.
+This is the first and most overwhelming e3ect anxiety has on us—it creates distance between us, God, and even our loved ones.
+For some, this distance becomes especially noticeable in the form of social anxiety, where fear and self-consciousness begin to shape how we interact with others.
 When we are stuck in this cycle of fear and worry, it can be hard to hear His voice or feel His peace.

-But the trust is that God has not moved away from you.
+But the truth is that God has not moved away from you.
 You only feel this way because of your mind and the effects of anxiety.
 But He is still near.

 Psalm 34:18 reminds us: “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”

-God will never get frustrated at you for feeling anxious.
+God will never get frustrated with you for feeling anxious.
 Nor will He be disappointed in your struggle.
-Instead, He will invite you to come to Him, even when you don’t feel like it.
+Instead, He invites you to come to Him, even when you don’t feel like it.

 Jesus tells us in John 10:10, “I have come that they may have life and have it to the full.”